TechExperiences/SE-Sandbox-Environment-Guide/SE-Sandbox-Guide/Guide02.md

 # 2. Rapid Prototyping

 Rapid Prototyping turns the exported whiteboard into deployment assets.
-The deck offers three options.
+The deck offers two options.
 Groups run Option 1, may use Option 2 if they prefer to work in VS Code.

 ## Option 1: Rapid Prototyping with Cora